One dead and nine missing in US seaplane crash

 The plane had departed Friday Harbor, a popular tourist destination in the San Juan Islands, Washington state, and was headed for the city of Renton, in the same state.

-The aircraft was only in the air for 19 minutes before crashing into Mutiny Bay at around 3:11 pm (11:11 pm on Sunday in mainland Portugal) for reasons that are still unknown.
+The aircraft was only in the air for 19 minutes before crashing into Mutiny Bay at around 15:11 (23:11 on Sunday in Lisbon) for reasons still unknown.

 Initially, US authorities indicated, on the social network Twitter, that nine people were on board, but later, they said that ten people were on the aircraft.

-Note: #correction – The Coast Guard is searching for 10 persons associated with the crash (9 Adults and 1 child).
-Additionally, the plane was bound for Renton.